MarileneK/git-cheatsheet/README.md

 ```
 These 2 commands do the same.
 We can imagine that it takes a picture of your project as it is.

-- (Step 1)... or "copy" only ONE file
+- STEP 1: ... or "copy" only ONE file
     - /!\ Replace only the value _nameOfTheFile_.
 ```
 git add nameOfTheFile
 ```

-- (Step 2) "Paste" your changes
+- STEP 2: "paste" your changes
     - /!\ Replace only the value between the double quotes.
 ```
 git commit -m "description of your commit"
 ```
-This command will "paste" the file.s in the hidden file _.git_.
+This command will "paste" the file.s with your work in the hidden file _.git_.

 There are some great content on Internet on how to write concise commits but I would say that it should be short and you should describe the main changes that you have done (ex.: "_CSS button formatted_").

-Something that I am not used BUT that I SHOULD DO is to commit anytime I am done with a feature.
+Something I didn't know is that you can do many commits the same day and push everything to GitHub at the end of the day.
+To do so, you will always follow the 2 steps above and type the following command.

+- STEP 3:

 ## Useful commands <a name="useful-commands"></a>

-- How to remove a GitHub link from my project?
+- a.
+How to remove a GitHub link from my project?
     - First, type this command to know the name you gave when you made the link with your GitHub repository (generally "origin").
 ```
 git remote
 ```

     - Then, type the following command and replace the word "origin" if another word came out after the command above.
 ```
 git remote rm origin
 ```

-- How to delete a branch locally (on your computer)?
+- b.
+How to delete a branch locally (on your computer)?
     - /!\ Replace only the value _nameOfYourBranch_.
 ```
 git branch -d nameOfYourBranch
 ```

-- How to switch from a branch to another?
+- c.
+How to switch from a branch to another?
     - /!\ Replace only the value _nameOfYourBranch_.
 ```
 git checkout nameOfYourBranch